Versus

 This is where the games really diverge.

-Scrabble is a two-to-four player game, but honestly it's best as a duel.
+Scrabble is best as a duel.
 You and one other person, locked in a slow-burning intellectual battle.
 There's trash talk, but it's sophisticated trash talk.
 "Oh, you're playing QUIZ without a U?
 Bold."
 It's intimate.
 It's personal.
 If you lose, you know exactly who beat you and how.

 Boggle is a party game wearing a word game's clothes.
-Six people around a table, everyone playing at once, nobody waiting, the timer running out and someone screaming "I HAD THAT ONE" when you read your list.
+Six people around a table, everyone playing at once, nobody waiting.
+The timer runs out and someone screams "I HAD THAT ONE" when you read your list.
 The scoring system, where common words cancel out, means the real game is finding words nobody else spotted.
 It rewards creative weirdness.
+No downtime.
+Everyone is always engaged.
+Always panicking.
+Always having a good time, or at least an intense time.

 Scrabble turns can get awkward.
 That silence while someone stares at their tiles for four minutes?
 Painful.
 In Boggle, there's no downtime.
 Everyone is always engaged.
 Always panicking.
 Always having a good time, or at least an intense time.